alcb1310/bca-go/README.md

 - `Proveedores`
 This option will allow a user to create and update suppliers, deletion of a supplier will not be allowed

+- `Partidas`
+This option will allow a user to create and update budgted items, deletion of a budgeted item will not be allowed

 ## Deployment

 In order to be able to deploy this application, the following is needed: